vbachurin/data-prep/README.md

 ## build
 - All project are maven based.
 - A parent in pom build the web-app and its dependencies.
-- Some special actions are required for grefine dependencies: *TODO describe these steps here*
+- Some special actions are required to refine dependencies: *TODO describe these steps here*